 5 Best Website Builders for Real Estate

-- Squarespace – best template designs
+- Squarespace – best for small real estate websites

-- Weebly – best for SEO support
+- Wix – best for ease of use

 Now all that’s left to do is to go and build your website!
 Remember that each website builder has either a free trial or a free plan, so you can try it out commitment-free.